Individual Income Tax Audits

 Most Individual Income Tax audits are conducted based on information from the Internal Revenue Service (“IRS”) or our own internal review, as outlined below:

-- RAR Audits (Revenue Agent Reports): Audit performed by IRS and, as a result, additional tax is due to Georgia
+- EOAD (Examination Operational Automation Database): Audit performed by IRS and, as a result, additional tax is due to Georgia.
+Formerly referred to as RAR (Revenue Agent Report).

 - CP2000 Audits: Billings performed by IRS based on missing income, i.e., W-2, 1099, 1099R.